 By Air: Located in Calgary's northeast quadrant, the Calgary International Airport (YYC) is served by more than twenty airlines with direct flights to and from many major national and international cities.

-By Car: Calgary is located in southern Alberta along the Trans Canada Highway (Alberta 1) between Banff and Medicine Hat AB, south of Edmonton on Alberta 2.
+By Car: Calgary is located in Southern Alberta along the Trans Canada Highway (Alberta 1) between Banff and Medicine Hat Alberta, south of Edmonton on Alberta 2.
 From the US, take Interstate 15 (becomes Alberta 4, 3, and 2) north from Sunburst MT.
 For road conditions in Calgary go to the Alberta Motor Association.

-Banff is all about mountains, wilderness, and changeable weather; it is fairly sheltered and on average in-town winter temperatures range from highs of 1ºC (32ºF) to lows of -8ºC (18ºF).
+Canmore is all about mountains, wilderness, and changeable weather; it is fairly sheltered and on average, in-town winter temperatures range from highs of 1ºC (32ºF) to lows of -8ºC (18ºF).
 Pleasant, warm Chinook winds often make for mild winters in the region, and both summer and winter weather can be found during a single week.
 In November, ski resorts will be open but probably making snow.
-For current conditions go to Environment Canada.
+For current conditions please check the Environment Canada website.

-For more information please contact the Institute for Scholarship of eaching and Learning at 403.440.5503 or firstname.lastname@example.org
+For additional information, please contact the Mokakiiks Institute for Scholarship of eaching and Learning at Mount Royal University at 403-440-6042 or email email@example.com